 Degrees of Comparison of Adjectives

-Comparison of adjectives is an important part of the English language.
-It helps put two or more things next to each other and express their relative degree.
+The comparison of adjectives is an important part of the English language.
+It helps compare two or more things and express their relative degree.
 We use it to describe the differences between two objects, people, or ideas.

 The three degrees of comparison of adjectives are: positive, comparative, and superlative.
-This reference will discuss each of these degrees in detail and provide examples of how to use them in sentences.
-It will also discuss some common mistakes that people make when using comparisons of adjective.
+This article will discuss each of these degrees in detail and provide examples of how to use them in sentences.
+It will also discuss some common mistakes that people make when using comparisons of adjectives.

 The positive degree of comparison describes something without directly comparing it to anything else.
 It is used to describe a single object or person.
 For example, if someone is describing a person as "tall," they are using this form.
 It's the default form of any adjective.

-The comparative degree puts two objects, people, or ideas against each other.
+The comparative degree compares two objects, people, or ideas.
 It is used to describe the differences between the two things.
 For example, if someone is describing a person as "taller than the other person," they are using this form.

-To create a comparative adjective, we add the suffix "er" to the end of our adjective.
-For example, in the above example "taller", we are using this form.
+To create a comparative adjective, we add the suffix "-er" to the end of the adjective.
+For example, in the above example, "taller," we are using this form.
 Other examples include "happier", "stronger", and "prettier".

 The superlative degree compares three or more objects, people, or ideas.
 It is used to describe the highest level of intensity or difference between the three things being compared.
 For example, if someone is describing a person as "the tallest of the group," they are using the superlative degree of comparison.

-To create a superlative adjective, we add the suffix "est" to the end of our adjective.
-For example, in the above example "tallest", we are using this form.
+To create a superlative adjective, we typically add the suffix "-est" to the end of the adjective.
+For example, in the above example, "tallest," we are using this form.
 Other examples include "happiest", "strongest", and "prettiest".

 To illustrate these points, here are some examples of comparison of adjectives used in sentences: